fredwu/acts_as_shopping_cart/README.md

         t.integer :quantity           # Holds the quantity of the object t.integer :item_id            # Holds the object id
-        t.string :item_type           # Holds the type of the object, for polymorphism t.float :price                # Holds the price of the item end
+        t.string :item_type           # Holds the type of the object, for polymorphism t.decimal :price, :scale => 2 # Holds the price of the item
+    end

 ### Add Items